Curious how long do edibles last for? Luckily, we’ve got you covered.

-Why is Eating Cannabis Different To Smoking?
+Why is Eating Cannabis Different to Smoking?

 When you swallow THC, it travels through the stomach and into the intestines, where the majority of absorption occurs.
 This THC absorption and absorption of many other nutrients we need to survive, enters the bloodstream after passing immediately through the liver.
-This called first-pass metabolism.
+This called the first-pass metabolism.
 The actions of your liver metabolizing drugs entering your bloodstream induce changes in the chemical composition.
-The THC itself is oxidized into a slightly different version, 11-hydroxy-Δ9-tetrahydrocannabinol (11-OH-THC).
+The THC itself is oxidized into a slightly different version, 11-hydroxy-metabolite (11-OH-THC).

 We should note that this occurs with smoked cannabis, as the blood containing THC absorbed from the lungs travels through the body and eventually reaches the liver, undergoing the same oxidation.
 The difference is in the amount of 11-OH-THC in the body and the ratio with THC.
 THC that is absorbed via the lungs has plenty of time to be absorption by other tissues, including your brain and fatty tissue, before reaching the liver, and so less reach the liver.
 With edibles, much more of the THC goes directly through the liver after being digested in the stomach, leading to a more balanced ratio of THC to 11-OH-THC.

 It is for these reasons that evidence suggests that an oral dose of weed is equivalent to a larger inhaled dose, at a ratio of 1:4-6.
 This is a tentative number but allows for some simple math.
 A half-gram joint with 15% THC contains 75-mg of cannabis.
 If you usually get quite high of sharing one of these with three people, your dose is around 20-mg after considering some loss due to inefficiencies.
 This would equate to an edible dosage of around 4-mg of THC.

-How Long Until Edibles Kick In?
+How Long Until Edibles Kick in?

 There is a massive amount of variability in the absorption of edibles, depending on your body, your experience, and even factors from that day (how much sleep you’ve had, what you had to eat).
 This is why it is hard to provide concrete guidelines, and consumers should instead exercise caution as they find the dose that works for them.
 An edible high often feels different compared to inhaled cannabis, and the effects of edibles can last longer than expected or will last beyond the time when people still want to be high from edibles.

-How Long Does The High Last?
+How Long Does the High Last?

 For the average consumers of edibles, there is a simple rule to go by, ‘start low and go slow.’
 The first time someone consumes, who does not have experience with smoking cannabis, should begin with the lowest dose possible.
 Somewhere in the 2.5 mg of THC is an excellent place to start for the edible, preferably with equal parts CBD if available.

-The problem with having multiple doses, unless you have enough experience with edible cannabis, is that edibles will continue to compound.
+The problem with having multiple doses, unless you have enough experience with edible cannabis.
+Edibles will continue to compound.
 You can always consume more the next time you want to get high.
-And while this trip may not provide the high you desire, it is better than developing negative side-effects and ruining the whole experience.
+While this trip may not provide the high you desire.
+However it is better than developing negative side-effects and ruining the whole experience.
 Especially when you consider that one overdose can screw up your entire next day, making it unsafe to drive and difficult to perform your usual duties.

-To provide some concrete numbers, one study gave participants THC in brownies and found that the low dose, 10-mg, was tolerated well without side-effects.
+To provide some concrete numbers, one study gave participants THC in brownies and found that the low dose.
+10-mg, was tolerated well without side-effects.
 In contrast, the effect of edible doses at 25- and 50-mg induced unpleasant side-effects in some participants.
-Those with plenty of experience and a high tolerance may consume well over 50 mg, but that is far from where the average person should start.
+Those with plenty of experience and a high tolerance may consume well over 50 mg.
+However, that is far from where the average person should start.

 So, now hopefully you feel confident in understanding how long edibles last, and how the different consumption methods impact the high.
 Now it’s time to try different kinds of edibles and carefully experiment with the dosage.
 Enjoy!